air-fx/metadata/adido-template.readme.md

 ### Step 2: Load ADIDO Template

-1. Click the "Browse" button in the Step 2 card
+1. Either:
+   - Click "Use Default Template" to use the built-in template, or
-2. Select the ADIDO Template Excel file (.xlsx) that will be populated
+   - Select "Or use custom" to upload your own ADIDO Template Excel file (.xlsx)
+2. Enter the AZ Name in the text field provided (this will be included in the generated template)
-3. This template must contain:
+3. The template must contain:
    - Field Metadata sheet: Will be populated with field-level information
    - File Metadata sheet: Will be populated with file-level information
+4. A success message will appear when the template is loaded

 ### Step 3: Select Files for ADIDO